kalessil/phpinspectionsea/docs/security.md

 ## Security advisories

-> Note: if the composer.lock is coming with you project, adding roave/security-advisories brings 0 deployment risks.
+> Note: if the composer.lock file ships with your project, adding roave/security-advisories brings 0 deployment risks.

 > Best practices: consider adding `composer update` into your CI/CD to get informed about security issues early.

-Security Advisories is a Vulnerability Database from SensioLabs (https://security.sensiolabs.org/database), which can be integrated with your workflows in several ways.
+Security Advisories is a Vulnerability Database from SensioLabs (https://security.sensiolabs.org/database) which can be integrated with your workflows in several ways.

-One of ways is using a Components Firewall (https://github.com/Roave/SecurityAdvisories), by adding just one line into your composer.json file.
-The firewall declares vulnerable components as conflicting and not allows to install them via Composer.
+One way is to use a Components Firewall (https://github.com/Roave/SecurityAdvisories) by adding just one line into your composer.json file.
+The firewall declares vulnerable components as conflicting and prevents their installation via Composer.

-Php Inspection (EA Extended) suggests adding the firewall only if third-party components being used: e.g. if composer.json declares "name" property as "your-company/product" all non-dev packages not starting with "your-company/" are considered third-party.
+Php Inspection (EA Extended) suggests adding the firewall only if third-party components are being used: e.g. if composer.json declares "name" property as "your-company/product" all non-dev packages not starting with "your-company/" are considered third-party.